Legality of the 2022 Russian invasion of Ukraine: Comparisons to Western interventions in other countries

-Russia has also tried to justify its invasion of Ukraine by comparing its actions to interventions by the United States and its allies during the Kosovo War, the Iraq War, the Libyan Crisis, and the Syrian civil war.
+Russia has also tried to justify its invasion of Ukraine by comparing its actions to interventions by the United States and its allies during conflicts such as the Kosovo War, the Iraq War, the Libyan Crisis, and the Syrian civil war.
 These comparisons have been dismissed as irrelevant because one illegal act does not make a different act legal.
-For example, Professors Blum and Modirzadeh have remarked that "these arguments would carry little weight in any court of law" because "even if [they were] true, one illegal use of force does not justify another."
-Professor Ingrid Wuerth likewise said that Russia's arguments go "nowhere in terms of a legal or moral justification for Russia's own actions," although she agrees with Russia "that other powerful countries have undermined international law's prohibition on the use of force and protections of territorial integrity."
+Professors Blum and Modirzadeh have remarked that "these arguments would carry little weight in any court of law" because "even if [they were] true, one illegal use of force does not justify another."
+Likewise, Professor Ingrid Wuerth has said that Russia's arguments go "nowhere in terms of a legal or moral justification for Russia's own actions," although she agrees with Russia "that other powerful countries have undermined international law's prohibition on the use of force and protections of territorial integrity."

-The Associated Press has noted that NATO's intervention in Kosovo only occurred after significant evidence of the persecution of ethnic Albanians, whereas Russian forces have no such evidence of abuses by Ukraine.
-However, it also noted that both interventions began with false claims of the persecution of ethnic minorities in neighboring countries, and that ethnic Russians feared Ukrainian nationalists.
+The Associated Press (AP) has noted that NATO's intervention in Kosovo only occurred after significant evidence of the persecution of ethnic Albanians, whereas Russian forces have no such evidence of abuses by Ukraine.
+Additionally, "NATO didn’t occupy Kosovo after driving Serbian forces out of the former Serbian province, but sent in peacekeepers.
+Russian troops, meanwhile, took control of Crimea even before its referendum to join Russia was held."
+However, the AP also noted that both interventions began with false claims of the persecution of ethnic minorities in neighboring countries, and that ethnic Russians feared Ukrainian nationalists.

 Responses at the UN Security Council

 The Russians invaded early in the morning on Thursday 24 February.
-By Friday afternoon the UN Security Council (UNSC) was in session on the issue.
+By Friday afternoon, the UN Security Council (UNSC) was in session on the issue.
 Russia vetoed the UNSC resolution that would have called for Russia to immediately cease its attack on Ukraine.
 China, India, and the United Arab Emirates abstained from the vote; the 11 remaining members of the UNSC voted in favor of the resolution.

-On Sunday 27 February, United Nations Security Council Resolution 2623 was passed unanimously.
-It called for the UN General Assembly to sit in an "emergency special session" (just the 11th in the body's 75-year history) on the armed conflict.
+On Sunday 27 February, United Nations Security Council Resolution 2623 was passed.
+As a procedural vote, it could not be vetoed.
+It called for the UN General Assembly (UNGA) to sit in an "emergency special session" (the 11th in the body's 75-year history) on the armed conflict.

+On 24 February 2023 the 9269th meeting of the UNSC addressed the "[m]aintenance of peace and security of Ukraine" for over three hours.